-Bainbridge Island Rowing offers rowing programs year-round to youth aged 14 to 19 and in grades 9 though 12.
+Bainbridge Island Rowing offers rowing programs year-round to youth aged 14 to 19 and in Grades 9 though 12.
 New rowers are currently accepted during any rowing season, and no prior rowing experience is needed.
-Rowing is an official Bainbridge High School (BHS) club sport in the Spring and open to any eligible BHS student.
-Out-of-district athletes are also welcome to participate.
+BIR welcomes high school athletes from throughout all of Kitsap County.

 Click the season name below for full details about each rowing season, including fees and schedules.

 - Summer season: Late June through early August